LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 5 - Validation and register form.md

 # Lesson 5 - Validation and register form

-Our objective in this lesson is to display form errors on client side.
+Our objective in this lesson is to display form errors on the client side.

 ![Validation errors](assets/validation.png)

 ## Extending register store

-When submitting forms it is crucial to indicate if server doesn't accept the request and some information provided needs to be clarified.
-On such cases Laravel returns a response with more details.
-In our case if we submit an empty form Laravel returns a response with 422 status code with an object which looks like this:
+When submitting forms it is crucial to indicate if the server doesn't accept the request and if some information provided needs to be clarified.
+In such cases, Laravel returns a response with more details.
+In our case, if we submit an empty form Laravel returns a response with a 422 status code with an object which looks like this:

 ```json
 {